Slashdot

 Hairyfeet had a youtube video which showed someone upgrading from an AMD 8350 to an i7 4790K and you know what?
 Only a 2% difference!
 Reason being is the AMD had 8 cores and most video work can take advantage of multiple cores.
 Adobe Premiere showed slight favoring to the AMD cpu on some of the workloads and close to even on the rest.

-Handbrake got caught taking money from Intel to use non IEEE compliant x87 FPU code and Intel optimizations so parts of the CPU are disabled when run on AMD systems to make Intels look faster.
+Handbrake got caught taking money from Intel to use non IEEE compliant x87 FPU code and Intel optimizations so parts of the CPU

-For gaming yes Intel is better.
-For running multiple cores AMD has an 8 core

-... ok actually Intel now has one too with Broadwell-E for a very expensive $1700 per CPU price which should beat the shit of an AMD but still.

 Re: (Score:3)